Apply to transfer burial rights

 If the current registered owner of a grave is deceased, it is necessary to determine if they have left a will.
 If there is a will, burial rights can be transferred to beneficiaries named in the will.

-If the registered owner of a grave died without leaving a will and there are no High Court letters of administration, an affidavit will be required.
+If the grave's owner died without leaving a will and there are no High Court letters of administration, an affidavit is needed.

 The affidavit must be sworn under oath.
 If the owner is not buried in the grave, a copy of the death certificate needs to be submitted with the application.